-- An Affiliate is any entity that (directly or indirectly) owns or controls, is owned or controlled by, or is under common ownership or control with a broadband provider.
-The term "own" means to own an equity interest (or equivalent thereof) of more than 10 percent. - A Contractor is any entity that has a mutually binding agreement with a broadband provider to provide goods or services to or on behalf of a broadband provider.
-An entity that receives unrestricted funding or support from a broadband provider (for example, the recipient of a charitable donation) is not a "Contractor" under this provision. - An Agent or Representative is one that is authorized to act for or in the place of a broadband provider.
+- A Broadband Provider is "a provider of broadband internet access service" as defined in 47 CFR Part 54.1800(d).5 - A Subsidiary is any entity in which a broadband provider (directly or indirectly) owns or controls more than 50 percent of the total voting power (or authority) of the entity, where no other individual or entity has de facto control.6 - An Affiliate is any entity that (directly or indirectly) owns or controls, is owned or controlled by, or is under common ownership or control with a broadband provider.
+The term "own" means to own an equity interest (or equivalent thereof) of more than 10 percent.7 - A Contractor is any entity that has a mutually binding agreement with a broadband provider to provide goods or services to or on behalf of a broadband provider.
+8 An entity that receives unrestricted funding or support from a broadband provider (for example, the recipient of a charitable donation) is not a "Contractor" under this provision. - An Agent or Representative is one that is authorized to act for or in the place of a broadband provider.9

 Additional ineligible entities include broadband industry groups and trade associations that represent broadband providers; entities that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities; and entities that are ineligible by statute (such as 501(c)(4) non-profit organizations that engage in lobbying activities or organizations that are indebted to the United States and have judgment liens filed against them).
+10

-For municipal broadband providers, the exclusion of broadband providers and their affiliates, subsidiaries, or representatives from eligibility does not extend to separate arms of the municipality that do not maintain, manage, or operate the municipal broadband network.
+For Tribal government broadband providers, the exclusion of broadband providers and their affiliates, subsidiaries, or representatives from eligibility does not extend to separate